ecodynlab/GALUP/Modules/Module 4.md

 ## Module 4 - Land Cover Classification
 **What will you learn from this module?**
+- Organizing satellite imagery and generating ground truth for land cover classification (LCC) tasks,
-- Common methods using RS indices for supervised land cover classification (LCC)
+- Utilizing commonly used methods for using RS data (and image indices) for supervised LCC,
-- LCC systems
-- Classify images in Google Earth Engine
+- Assessing classification accuracy using training/testing splits,

 ## 1. Supervised Image Classification Methods
 These methods identify spectrally similar areas on images by first identifying known classes from training sites and then directing the image processing using those training sites as reference for unknown sites.
 Following methods are commonly used for LCC:
-- **Minimum-Distance to the Mean Classifier**: This technique calculates the mean point in digital parameter space, and uses multiple metrics such as Euclidean distance, normalized Euclidean distance, and Mahalanobis distance from that mean to classify unknown image data to known classes.
+- **Minimum-Distance to the Mean Classifier**: This simple technique calculates the mathemaical distance of each location in the parameter space defined by the predictors (bands), and assigns the location the class that is closest to the center of the distribution defined by the group of locations of that class.
+Multiple distance metrics such as Euclidean distance, normalized Euclidean distance, and Mahalanobis can be used.
-- **Random Forest Classifier**: This is an ensemble learning method that creates a multitude of decision trees and takes the average of the trees for classificaiton.
-The RF algorithm can also classify variable importance.
+- **Random Forest Classifier**: A random forest classifier is a superset of tree-based classification techniques.
+Tree-based techniques recursively divide the parameter space to isolate the minimum spanning tree that most efficiently separates the classes defined by the training set.
+This is an ensemble learning method that creates a multitude of decision trees and takes the average of the trees for classificaiton.
+See this <a href="https://scikit-learn.org/stable/modules/tree.html">link</a> for a good description of tree-based classifiers.
 - **Support Vector Machine (SVM) Classifier**: These is a collection of non-parametric learning algorithms which find the optimal separating hyperplane between classes by focusing on the training data.
+See the Python library documentation for a good overview <a href="https://scikit-learn.org/stable/modules/svm.html">here</a>.
 - **Continuous Change Detection and Classification (CCDC)**: This is a general-purpose algorithm that evaluates changes in land cover, land use, or condition over time.
 The algorithm includes a two-step masking algorithm to eliminate any noisy data caused by snow, clouds, or cloud shadows.
 Classification occurs after change is detected in a pixel value.
+A comprehensive document detailing the algorithm is provided at the Boston University <a href="https://sites.bu.edu/measures/project-methods/change-detection-and-classification-algorithm/">website</a>.

 ## 2. Land Cover Classification Systems
+- Land cover classification is an inherently question-based exercise.
+Land cover classes have to be defined based on the kind of research applications, and in cognizance of the availability of both miagery and training data.
+Several different land cover schemes have consequently been developed, some serve applications at the global scale (for e.g. for input into carbon cycling models), some focused on protected area management, and others focusing on urban dynamics.
+At regional-national scales, classification schemas may simultaneously serve economic development, ecological conservation, and regional planning needs.
+There is therefore no single "correct" classification scheme.
+Here are some examples of widely used schemes.
 - The **International Geosphere–Biosphere Programme (IGBP)** is used by the current MODIS Land Cover Product [**luc here**] land cover scheme consists of 17 classes that were decided upon to meet IGBP science projects standards.
 The scheme considers ground biomass, longevity, and leaf type when creating classes.
 Additional info: http://www.igbp.net.
-The following (expandable) outline shows the classification scheme for the IGBP Ecosystems Surface Classifications:
+The following outline shows the IGBP Ecosystems Surface Classifications classification scheme:
  <ul>
  <details>
  <summary> <b> IGBP (Class, Class name, Description) </b> </summary>